 Theoretical Background

 Leadership development is the process of growth individuals go through to become more effective in leadership roles.
+This can occur in formal learning interventions, such as lectures or workshops.
+Equally, or possibly of more importance, Day et al (2014) argue that to understand how people become more effective leaders we should give more attention to the ‘white space’ between interventions to see where the actual development occurs.
+By white space, they refer to the everyday and ongoing workplace experiences and practices which shape an individual’s development.
+They acknowledge that such practices might not always be deliberate or conscious, making them hard to study and therefore not clearly understood.
+This is a gap we wish to address with our research.

-As observed by Day (2000: 586), leadership development is not just about how individuals develop their own skills and capabilities – it is also concerned with how they become effective in their network of interactions with others, and in the application of their personal skills in a particular context.
-There have been many studies of leadership development over the years, which we cluster into three perspectives
+Consistent with this observation that leaders develop in a variety of formal and informal ways, we build explicitly on Day's (2000: 586) definition of leadership development – it is not just about how individuals develop their own skills and capabilities, it is also concerned with how they become effective in their network of interactions with others, and in the application of their personal skills in a particular context.
+There have been many studies of leadership development over the years, which we cluster into three perspectives.

 Knowledge development perspective